Why Albert Almora Jr. could become this October’s Javy Baez for Cubs

 “A guy who looks like he could come up big down the stretch is Almora,” said one longtime major-league talent evaluator this week, unsolicited.
 “He seems to like the big games, and he’s hitting with confidence.”

-Almora played every game during the Cubs’ season-high, seven-game winning streak that ended Wednesday night, coming off the bench in all but two of them.
+Almora played every game during the Cubs’ season-high, seven-game winning streak they took into Wednesday night, coming off the bench in all but two of them.

 He went 3-for-4 in one of the starts, including a pair of run-scoring hits in a 4-1 victory over the Cardinals.
 And he came off the bench in a game against the Mets to drive in six runs with a triple and homer.